ggonnella/textformats/manuals/TF-Spec_howto.md

 By default, string are just encoded as the string itself, i.e. parsing involves validation, but no modification of the value itself.
-In some cases a different string should be present in the textual representation compared to the decoded
+In some cases a different string should be present in the string representation compared to the decoded
 value: e.g. one could want to expand an acronym.
 For this a decoded mapping is
 used: